 That’s the “insight” in insight selling.
 But, just realizing you have this insight isn’t enough.
 Reps must be able to communicate these insights clearly, through stories to their buyers.
 Here’s how I told “stories,” when I worked as a research analyst.

-The Insight Selling Slide Framework
+3. Use the Insight Selling Slide Framework.

 I used a framework called “The Lift,” to communicate management challenges CEOs, heads of sales, heads of marketing, and more were facing.
 At the highest level, The Lift was a series of slides that flowed like this: